whatbeato/whatbeato/README.md

 --

-club ops and eng @ hack club (i also dabble in events)
+i do club operations and engineering @ [hack club](https://hackclub.com)

+i was a summer intern and an event organizer for them too.

 curious about my work? https://lynn.pt/